 Here’s some more information about the material used to make these.

 The material we use is a different material from the originals and it is true that it will feel different.
-We tested 6 different gasket materials before we chose this material, which consist of acrylic fibers bonded together with an acrylic polymer resin.
+We tested 6 different gasket materials before we chose this material.
 It is flexible but will not shed: you can rub it with your hand and no fibers at all come off, even if your hand is wet.

 Why use stiffened felt instead of just using the EVA foam material that Roland originally used?
 We briefly considered offering an EVA option but decided against it because there seemed to be no good reason to knowingly make a product that would suffer the same fate as the original sets in a couple decades.
 We aim to improve on the shortcomings of any synth’s original construction, design and materials wherever we can.
 In contrast to EVA, acrylic polymers, as long as they show mechanical stability (e.g., no loose fibers) will offer great chemical stability.
 As a vintage clothing and jewelry dealer in a past venture I encountered 60+ year old acrylic fiber garments and resin objects (this is what Lucite is) whose properties remain unchanged from the time that they were manufactured.